DnailZ/homepage-academic/content/project/jit/index.md

 slides: example
 ---

-The serverless computing model leverages high-level languages, such as JavaScript and Java, to raise the level of abstraction for cloud programming.
-However, today’s design of serverless computing platforms based on stateless short-lived functions leads to missed opportunities for modern runtimes to optimize serverless functions through techniques such as JIT compilation and code profiling.
+Faas (Function as a service) is one form of serverless computing where users only need to deploy function on the cloud and the cloud service vendor will handle all the hardware resources the function needs.
+The vendor will provide runtimes for these functions which are driven by events.
+However, Faas is tailored for short-lived functions which makes traditional runtime optimizations such as JIT compilation fail to enhance performance.
+We want to design a new framework to bridge the gap between modern language runtime and serverless platforms.

-We found that modern serverless platforms can not fully leverage language runtime optimizations: Modern serverless platforms can not share JIT-compiled code between different instances.
-From the picture, we noticed original serverless function can be accelerated by JIT code and profile sharing.
+In this work, we aim at building a new serverless platform tailored for JVM runtime with profile information sharing and native code sharing across nodes.
+We also hope to use hardware tracing technology to help reduce profiling overhead from interpreter stage.

 Working in progress: I'm trying to implement this on HotspotVM.
 [Draft Paper](/homepage-academic/uploads/draft.pdf) [Implementation Report](/homepage-academic/uploads/JITRelocation.pdf)